Plants & Animals

 Spelling plants, animals, etc. is notably difficult even for native speakers.
 Given that Kanji represent individual Chinese morphemes (units of meaning), it is only natural that most plants and animals have their own separate or pair of Kanji.

-Certain Kanji such as 犬 (dog), 猫 (cat), 鳥 (bird), etc. should already be recognizable to you, but others such as 熊 (bear), 鯨 (whale), 蛇 (snake), etc. are likely out of reach at least at the intermediate level.
-Even well-versed, native readers struggle to always recognize high-level spellings.
-For example, 山梔子 is the flowering plant “gardenia” and is read as くちなし, which is not readily apparent even if the reader were to know each Kanji individually.
+While certain Kanji such as 犬 (dog), 猫 (cat), 鳥 (bird), etc. already recognizable even to beginners, others such as 熊 (bear), 鯨 (whale), 蛇 (snake), etc. are out of reach at the intermediate level.
+Even well-versed, native readers struggle to always recognize high-level spellings such as 山梔子(くちなし)meaning “gardenia.”

 All being said, spellings can be categorized as following under one of the following three scenarios: